sunfounder/galaxy-rvr/docs/source/lesson4_motor.rst

 .. image:: img/motor_rotate.gif
     :align: center

-The type of motor we're focusing on in our Mars rover is a specific kind called a TT Gear Motor.
+The type of motor we're focusing on in our GalaxyRVR is a specific kind called a TT Gear Motor.

 .. image:: img/tt_motor_xh.jpg
     :align: center